- What is long COVID?

 The individual market is predominantly HMOs (health maintenance organizations) and EPOs (exclusive provider organizations), and there may or may not be PPO options available.
 But today’s health plans don’t always match the “rules” that you may have heard about managed care.
 For example, some modern HMOs allow you to self-refer to a specialist, without having to visit your primary care doctor for a referral.
 You’ll want to pay attention to details like this if you’re anticipating a lot of medical care.

 If PPOs are available to you, they might be enticing because you feel like you can “see any doctor.”
 However, not all doctors are going to be in-network with a PPO plan.
-The No Surprises Act from 2022 protects against “surprise” balance billing.
-It doesn’t protect against balance billing if you choose to see an out-of-network provider.
+The No Surprises Act protects against “surprise” balance billing.
+But it doesn’t protect against balance billing if you choose to see an out-of-network provider.
 You might find that the out-of-network costs with a PPO are quite significant if you go that route, due to substantial out-of-network deductibles and coinsurance, as well as the balance billing.

 Tips for choosing coverage